JoseMeneghetti/Rateio/README.md

 The Edit button that you can EDIT your split going to the first Step.

-The Share button that creates a link of your result that you can share with the participants.
+The Share button creates a link to your result that you can share with the participants.

 ## For Development